vedant22p/CPU-Scheduling-Algorithms/README.md

 # CPU-Scheduling-Algorithms
-An implementation of various CPU scheduling algorithms in C++.
+This project is an implementation of various CPU scheduling algorithms in C++.
 The algorithms included are First Come First Serve (FCFS), Round Robin (RR), Shortest Process Next (SPN), Shortest Remaining Time (SRT), Highest Response Ratio Next (HRRN), Feedback (FB) and Aging.
+This project aims to calculate the waiting time of all the algorithms used at a single terminal and then calculate the best algorithm with respect to the dataset.

 ## Table of Contents
 - [CPU-Scheduling-Algorithms](#cpu-scheduling-algorithms)